Attention Seeking Behavior in Relationship : Examples & How to Stop

 5. Counseling

-Again, if there is a mental disorder, your partner must receive the necessary treatment from a professional counselor.
+Again, if there is a mental disorder, your partner must receive the necessary treatment from a professional counselor regarding attention seeking in relationships.

 That doesn’t mean that there won’t still be a need for more attention than might be necessary for the average person.
 Still, the personality disorder symptoms can be calmed, and the individual can find their way into a point of recovery.